opensearch-project/documentation-website/_migrations/index.md

 # Migration Assistant for OpenSearch

-Migrations Assistant for OpenSearch aids you in successfully performing an end-to-end, zero-downtime migration to OpenSearch from other search providers.
+Migration Assistant for OpenSearch aids you in successfully performing an end-to-end, zero-downtime migration to OpenSearch from other search providers.
 It helps with the following scenarios:

 - **Metadata migration**: Migrating cluster metadata, such as index settings, aliases, and templates.
 - **Backfill migration**: Migrating existing or historical data from a source to a target cluster.